jamescherti/kirigami.el/README.md

 The **kirigami** package also provides a unified interface for opening and closing folds.
 Without it, users must manually configure keybindings for each individual mode, a tedious process.
 It functions as a set-and-forget enhancement for code folding.
 It requires configuration only once.
 Subsequently, the same keys and functions enable consistent folding and unfolding across all supported major and minor modes.

-(It is highly recommended for use with outline-based modes, such as `markdown-mode`, `gfm-mode`, `org-mode`, `outline-minor-mode`, or `outline-indent-minor-mode`.
+(The **kirigami** package is highly recommended for use with outline-based modes, such as `markdown-mode`, `gfm-mode`, `org-mode`, `outline-minor-mode`, or `outline-indent-minor-mode`.
 This package resolves persistent inconsistencies and prevents incorrect folding behavior.)

 ### What code folding packages does the author use in addition to kirigami.el?